tillbiskup/evedata/docs/architecture.rst

       There was the idea of "compressing" all position counts for detector reads where no axis moves in between into one position count.
 Can we make sure that this is valid in all cases?

+      In context of mapping such scans beforehand in the :mod:`evefile <evedata.evefile>` subpackage to more appropriate data objects, *i.e.* with multiple values per position, the problem should be solved.

 If filling is an operation on an :obj:`evefile.evefile.EveFile` object returning a :obj:`dataset.dataset.Dataset` object, how to call this operation and from where?
 One possibility would be to have a :meth:`evefile.evefile.EveFile.fill` method that takes an appropriate argument for the fill mode, another option would be a method of the :class:`dataset.dataset.Dataset` class or an implicit call when getting data from a file (via an :obj:`evefile.evefile.EveFile` object).